11 untranslatable Dutch words (yes, gezellig is there)

 Voorpret

-Voorpret = pre-fun.
-Voorpret is about enjoying an event or something before happens.
+Voorpret is about enjoying an event or something before it happens.
 You typically experience it before weddings, parties, and holidays.
 What’s the proper English term?
 Pre-party fun, perhaps?
 “Looking forward to it”? 🥳

-Both don’t quite cover it, think about it as the fun you’re having when reading an article on Rotterdam’s architecture before the visit to the town itself.
+Both don’t quite cover it, think about it as the fun and excitement you’re feeling when planning everything you will bring on a holiday with you.

 Gezellig

 Together with lekker, the two words are the most used examples of untranslatable words in Dutch.
-If you’ve ever had the misfortune to be trapped in a Dutch circle of death, you will have heard this phrase used many times.
+If you’ve ever had the misfortune to be trapped in a Dutch circle party, you will have heard this phrase used many times.

 Now that you’ve gotten the hang of those untranslatables, you can go ahead and add them to your growing list of Dutch vocab and use them almost exclusively for the next few days. 😉